EmilRamsvik/Digital-Garden/content/Books/Books.md

 # Thoughts
 - Books demand your attention in a very different way than other things.
 If you stop reading, then you stop, period.
 This means that phones, TVs, and other distractions are basically just that, distractions.
 When I started to read again seriously, I constantly reached for my phone to check it.
 It was strange to really see how little attention span I had.
 - Reading disciplines you to take time and concentrate on just one thing.
 This is important in a distracted society.
 - You can overcome the urge to do things on your mobile phone and read instead; it just takes awareness of the issue, patience, and consistency.
+- Reading is my form of relaxation.